 A first explanation could reside in the firms purpose to maintain the market share.
 One possibility is that the firms to maintain their prices constant in the face of exchange rate fluctuations, that imply profits decline during periods of exchange rate appreciation and profits increase during periods of depreciation.
 In this case, pricing to market implies symmetric pass-through.
 Another possibility is that the firm will adjust their mark-ups.
 Thus, an appreciation of the importing country's currency will give the foreign firms the opportunity to lower the import prices and thus to rise their market share, while keeping their mark-ups constant.
-On the contrary, in order to reserve their market share in the case of the depreciation, the firms will have to absorb a part of the inflationary impact that will determine a decline in their mark-ups, the pass-through will be higher for appreciation than for depreciation.
+On the contrary, in order to reserve their market share in the case of the depreciation, the firms will have to absorb a part of the inflationary impact that will determine a decline in their mark-ups.
+Given the fact that the foreign firms' actions are restricted by the size of their mark-ups, the pass-through will be higher for appreciation than for depreciation.
 Thus, the pass-through will be asymmetric.